 Others, however, have been tantalizingly close to final tabling the WSOP Main Event, including in 2012, when female entrants finished 10th and 11th.
 Poker fans who follow the tournament always seem to have a deep interest in seeing who the “last woman standing” is, given the very low percentage of female participants.

 That lone female final table finalist, Barbara Enright, is perhaps the most accomplished female tournament poker player of all time.
 While Jennifer Harman is probably the most successful (and richest) cash game player, all ladies have to defer to Mrs. Enright’s rich tournament poker history.

-Enright owns three WSOP bracelets – a feat accomplished by only one other player, Nani Dollison – and has collected over $438,000 in combined WSOP and WSOP Circuit winnings.
-According to the Hendon Mob poker database, Barbara Enright has won over $1.4 million in tournament poker.
+Enright owns three WSOP bracelets – a feat accomplished by only two other players.
+She has collected over $450,000 in combined WSOP and WSOP Circuit winnings.
+According to the Hendon Mob poker database, Barbara Enright has won over $1.58 million in tournament poker.
 Included in that figure are her two wins in the WSOP Ladies Tournament.

 Two hundred and seventy-three entrants paid the $10,000 entry fee to play in the 1995 World Series of Poker Main Event, and Enright’s 5th place finish netted her $114,180.
 That was the year Dan Harrington won the bracelet and million dollar first prize.

 Arguably, her best WSOP Main Event performance took place in 2005, when she finished 286th.
 There were 5,619 players entered in that tournament, meaning Enright outlasted 5,332 people on her way to 286th place and a $24,365 payday.

 (Go here to see if a woman has ever won a WSOP bracelet)